garrettbland/workhays/README.md

 ### Hydrating

-During development (`npm run dev`) Arc will hydrate and make sure all functions have necessary dependencies installed. `npm run hydrate` will copy all shared code into @http functions.
+During development (`npm run dev`) Arc will hydrate and make sure all functions have necessary dependencies installed. `npm run arc-hydrate` will copy all shared code into @http functions.
 This can be useful for testing or CI.

 [arc hydrate docs](https://arc.codes/docs/en/reference/cli/hydrate)